Picking the ‘right’ host is tough enough for any website. Let alone if it’s for an e-commerce site!

-But, after playing around with 3 premium accounts on Hostinger (we have test sites on their Singapore, Amsterdam and US datacenter, read our in-depth review here), we’re convinced that they too deserve a spot on this list.
+But, after playing around with 3 premium accounts on Hostinger (we have test sites on their Singapore, Netherlands and US datacenter, read our in-depth review here), we’re convinced that they too deserve a spot on this list.

 |US (W)||US (E)||London||Singapore||Sao Paulo|